mgatto/REST-Spellchecker/README.md

 See the accompanying `cpanfile` in the source code for the latest dependencies and their versions.

-Since this company operates worldwide and supports multiple language, so too, must this spellchecker support multiple languages.
-Lingua::Identify, er, identifies the language of the text.
-We can't really rely on the locale reported by the client, if even it does in a RESTful environment.
+This company operates worldwide and supports multiple language.
+So too, must this spellchecker support multiple languages.
+Locale::Util parses the HTTP Accept-Language header.
+As a fallback, Lingua::Identify identifies the language of the text.
 In a globallized world, people might easily need to spellcheck in a language which does not match their reported locale.

-Text::Spellchecker performs the actual spellchecking, which in turn, depends on Text::Hunspell, or Text::Aspell.
-Hunspell is recommended, so we use that.
-Hunspell needs dictionary files, so we'll need a number of them to support all the languages which the company supports.
+Text::Hunspell performs the actual spellchecking.
+Hunspell gets the most recommendations over Aspell and is used in many OSes, browsers and notably, OpenOffice.
+Hunspell is just a library, so it needs dictionary files, one for each language.
+Sometimes each language has a separate file for each locale.
+For example, there are separate dictionaries in German for Germany and another for Switzerland.
 See below for installing the necessary dictionaries.

 Deployment
 ----------

 ### Prerequisites

-I recommend using local::lib, and even Perlbrew.

-You **must** have installed hunspell on the system in which this appliction runs. **and** dictionaries for each supported anguge.
+You **must** have installed hunspell on the system in which this appliction runs. **and** dictionaries for each supported languge.

 #### Tested

 * Ubuntu:
+    Tested under Perl 5.14.2 on Ubuntu 12.04 LTS, in VirtualBox.

+    ```
-    `sudo apt-get install hunspell libhunspell-dev hunspell-en-us hunspell-fr`, etc.
+    sudo apt-get install hunspell libhunspell-dev hunspell-en-us hunspell-fr
+    ```
     Apparently, libhunspell is placed in `/usr/lib/i386-linux-gnu/` but Text::Hunspell really wants it to be in `/usr/lib/`, so symlink it:
+    ```
-    `sudo /bin/ln -s /usr/lib/i386-linux-gnu/libhunspell.so /usr/lib/libhunspell.so`
+    sudo /bin/ln -s /usr/lib/i386-linux-gnu/libhunspell.so /usr/lib/libhunspell.so
+    ```

 #### Untested